Petros Michaelides

 DLLM600 | Dissertation | Compulsory | 30 |

-In order to be admitted to the LL.M. in International and European Business Law, candidates must possess a Bachelor Degree or equivalent in Law or in any other field related to Law.
+In order to be admitted to the LL.M. in International and European Business Law, candidates must possess a Bachelor Degree Law (LLB).
 The general admission criteria are based on the type and quality of previous studies, the grade obtained in previous studies and the suitability of the candidate for the LL.M. in International and European Business Law of study that has been applied for.

 The University’s admission policy is to make admission offers to applicants who are judged to have legal and legal-related background and abilities to have a reasonable expectation of success in the LL.M. in International and European Business Law to which they are made an offer and who are likely to benefit from university study.